kuznetsovmd/pp-ontology/readme.md

 The ontology has several versions:
 1. Raw version without interface to interact (without class restrictions and with messy object properties),
 1. Same version with interface,
-1. New version of ontology (ontology2) which has class restrictions, less amount and more meaningful object properties.
+1. New version of ontology (ontology2) which has class restrictions, less amount of object properties and more meaningful ones.

-- The `experiments` folder contains manually created ontologies,
 - The `ontology` folder contains ontology scheme and interface,
 - The `ontology2` folder contains ontology2 scheme and interface,
+- The `experiments` folder in `ontology` and `ontology2` contains manually created ontologies,
-- The `queries` folder contains queries definitioins,
+- The `queries` folder in `ontology` and `ontology2` contains queries definitioins,
-- The `resources` folder contains query results, datasets, generated ontologies and documentation for the ontology.
+- The `resources` folder contains query results, datasets, generated ontologies.
+- The `annotations_builder` folder contains algorithms for ontology creation with provided annotations,
+- The `classifier_builder` folder contains algorithms for automatic ontology creation,
+- The `docs` folder contains documentation for the ontology

 TODO
 ----